Special Tax (Parcel Tax)

 - Small class sizes

-The exemption for the parcel will continue for the remaining term of the assessment (June 30, 2024) so long as the applicant continues to use the parcel as his or her principal residence.
+Once approved, the exemption for the parcel will continue for the remaining term of the assessment (June 30, 20xx) so long as the applicant continues to use the parcel as his or her principal residence.

-If you believe you are eligible for the exemption please print and complete the Parcel Tax Exemption Form form or contact Linda Tarantino in the District Office at (415) 927-6960 x 3204 or firstname.lastname@example.org to request an application by mail.
+If you believe you are eligible for the exemption, please print and complete the Parcel Tax Senior Exemption Form or contact the District Office at (415) 927-6960 or firstname.lastname@example.org to request an application by mail.

 Information cited from the County of Marin Assessor Mapping webpage.

 An Assessor Parcel combination is two or more Assessor Parcels consolidated into one Assessor's parcel resulting in a single annual property tax bill.
 Assessor Parcel combinations are completed for property assessment purposes only.
 This action does not imply legal lot status nor does it constitute legal lot approval by any planning/building authority.
 If you have any questions regarding legal lots, you should contact the appropriate planning/building authority where the property is located.

 Assessor Parcel Combination Requests are subject to the following conditions: